xx1mde/Celux-Core/README.md

---------------- Absolutely Controlled Interface: ACI ---------------
+--------------- Celeriter Lux Core: Celux ---------------

-ACI provides a lightweight interface with the possibility of maximum customization.
+Celux provides a lightweight interface with the possibility of maximum customization.
 Written in C using GLFW + OpenGL.
 Has a Python wrapper.
 In developing.

 To use, place the bin directory at the root of your project.